thuutin/hackerrank/README.md

 # hackerrank
 hackerrank
-Solution to many problem on hacker rank
+Solution to many problems on hackerrank